-The Vertex Detector (VXD) is the innermost detector in the 58 Belle II detector system.
-The VXD has six layers: the inner 59 two layers (layers-1 and 2) are the Pixel Detector (PXD), and 60 the outer four layers (layers-3 to 6) are the Silicon Vertex De- 61 tector (SVD).
-The schematic cross-sectional view of the VXD 62 is shown in Fig. 1.
-The PXD consists of DEPFET pixel sen- 63 sors, and its innermost radius is 1.4 cm from the IP.
-Detailed 64 descriptions of the SVD appear in Sec.
+The Vertex Detector (VXD) is the innermost detector in the 60 Belle II detector system.
+The VXD has six layers: the inner 61 two layers (layers 1 and 2) are the Pixel Detector (PXD), and 62 the outer four layers (layers 3 to 6) are the Silicon Vertex De- 63 tector (SVD).
+The schematic cross-sectional view of the VXD 64 is shown in Fig. 1.
+The PXD consists of DEPFET pixel sen- 65 sors, and its innermost radius is 1.4 cm from the IP.
+A detailed 66 description of the SVD appears in Sec.
 2.

 Figure 1: Schematic cross-sectional view of the VXD.
 The SVD is in red, the PXD in light-blue, and the IP beam pipe diamonds in pink circles.
-The locations of the three types of DSSDs are indicated by boxes in three colors: blue for 66 small sensors, green for large sensors, and orange for trapezoidal sensors as 67 described in Tab.
+The locations of the three types of DSSDs are indicated by boxes in three colors: blue for 68 small sensors, green for large sensors, and orange for trapezoidal sensors as described in Tab.
 1.

-Besides the VXD, diamond sensors [3] are mounted on the 69 IP beam pipe and the bellows pipes outside of the VXD.
-The pink circles in Fig. 1 indicate the locations of the diamond sensors on the IP beam pipe.
-They measure the dose rates in these 72 locations.
-The measured doses are used to estimate the dose in 73 the SVD.
-They also send beam abort requests to SuperKEKB if 74 the radiation level gets too high to avoid severe damage to the 75 detector.
+Besides the VXD, diamond sensors [3] are mounted on the 71 IP beam pipe and the bellows pipes outside of the VXD.
+The 72 pink circles in Fig. 1 indicate the locations of the diamond sen- 73 sors on the IP beam pipe.
+They measure the dose rates in these 74 locations.
+The measured doses are used to estimate the dose in 75 the SVD.
+They also send beam abort requests to SuperKEKB if 76 the radiation level gets too high to avoid severe damage to the 77 detector.